-We all know that there is big money made in children’s support and provisions within the Independent sector.
-I have worked there, I know.
+We know that huge profits are being made from Children’s residential care homes and the Independent fostering sector; I have worked there, and I know.

-I also know that many people within this sector have dedicated themselves to supporting these young people and giving them the best care always, regardless of who pays their wages.
+I also know that many people within this sector dedicate themselves to supporting young people and giving them the best care regardless of who pays their wages.

 However, if we pay vast fees to corporate businesses for children in care, why can’t these businesses put a little money aside for the young person’s future after leaving them?

-Verve Recruitment recruits foster carers for the Not for Profit sectors.
-We do this because we endorse the outstanding support they give to families and vulnerable people in our communities.
+Verve Recruitment recruits foster carers for the Not for Profit Fostering Charities.
+We do this because we endorse outstanding support to families and vulnerable people in our communities.

-Sadly, for children who have lived in children’s residential care homes for a long time, the transition to everyday life is hard.
-However, together we can make this transition easier.
+Sadly, the transition to everyday life is hard for children who have lived in children’s residential care homes for a long time.
+But, together, we can make the transition easier.

-Step Down foster care gives young people the support they need now; ultimately, this support will determine the path they take for the rest of their lives.
+Step Down foster care gives young people the support they need now; ultimately, this support determines the path they take for the rest of their lives.

 Find out more about Step Down foster care…

 Step Down foster care is challenging but very rewarding.
 You will need dedication and a firm commitment to supporting a young person who is most vulnerable.

 The Not for Profit charities we represent gives you outstanding support to help you make a positive difference in a young person’s future.